Human Seminal Vesicles: Structure, Function, and Common Diseases

 Safe sex activities.

 10.2.
-Try to maintain a reasonable weight
+Maintain a healthy weight

 Human seminal vesicles: structure and function